tonypeng1/moomoo/README.md

 display notification "Test notification" with title "Test"
 ```
 3. Run the script by clicking the "Run" button in Script Editor
-4. Allow notifications in the prompt that appears in the upper-right corner of the screen
+4. Click `Options` in the notification that appears in the upper-right corner of the screenand and select `Allow`
 5. Check System Preferences → Notifications to verify "Script Editor" appears and is allowed

 ### Usage